John Doc Fuller: Public speaking

 Commenting on the case of former Senator Joseph Coniglio, Fuller has said: "My first piece of advice to [Coniglio] would be to forget his entire life as a senator, because now he is simply an inmate.
 And inmates don't care who you are.
 No longer will he snap his finger and someone will jump for him.
 He'll be respectful at all times."

 Book

 His book The Ten Prison Commandments: The Ten Rules You Must Know Before You Enter a County Jail, State or Federal Prison was published on January 10, 2014.

-John's second book "A Day In Prison: An Insider's Guide to Life Behind Bars" was published by Skyhorse Publishing in 2017.
+Fuller's second book A Day In Prison: An Insider's Guide to Life Behind Bars was published by Skyhorse Publishing in 2017.